bihealth/sodar-core/docs/source/index.rst

 SODAR Core Apps
   This part documents each Django app that ships with SODAR.
-As a reminder, in Django development, *apps* are re-usable modules with code for supporting a certain use case.
+As a reminder, in Django development, *apps* are re-useable modules with code for supporting a certain use case.

 Project Info